It’s God’s salvation! This topic includes the fundamentals about salvation and the gift of eternal life.

 God has a certain love for you, even though you’ve sinned against Him… as have I.

-He is calling you right now to believe in His precious Son.
+He’s calling you right now to believe in His precious Son; to place your trust in Him to be saved from your sins.

 He wants you to be reconciled to Him, to have permanent peace with Him, through faith in the Lord Jesus as your personal Savior.

-And you can be saved for all eternity, no matter what you’ve done in the past, if you are willing to repent and receive His offer of grace, who is Jesus Himself.
+And you, yes YOU, can be saved for all eternity, no matter what you’ve done in the past… IF you are willing to repent and receive His offer of grace, who IS Jesus Himself!

 2 Cor 5:20-6:2 Therefore, we are ambassadors for Christ, as though God were making an appeal through us; we beg you on behalf of Christ, be reconciled to God.
 21 He made Him who knew no sin to be sin on our behalf, so that we might become the righteousness of God in Him.